-The danger from this is that, in some cases, construction had to be halted because they failed to meet their sales target.
-These developments are then stalled or cancelled.
+The danger from this is that, in some cases, construction was halted because they failed to meet their sales target.
+These developments are stalled or cancelled afterwards.

 Even though Myanmar has opened up, they must still bring their real estate sector up to regional standards.
 Investors are better off looking at countries such as Cambodia and Vietnam to invest in property.